ACTIVITIES AND EVENTS

 Unions offer travel assistance or design dedicated young-scientist programs to enable researchers, particularly those from less-developed countries, to participate in international meetings.
 Several unions also offer programs supporting research stays in collaborating laboratories, including the UNESCO-IUMS-SGM fellowships and the IUBMB Wood-Whelan fellowships.

 Considering the future of bio-education

 Many unions sponsor special lectures or symposia on education topics at international meetings.
 IUBMB has recently partnered with FEBS, ICGEB, UNESCO, and UNCTAD to offer a biennial Advanced Training School in Africa.

 The unions use their journals to publish reports from conferences, disseminate information on important new research, and address issues of international concern.

 A core mission of the unions is to facilitate standardization of fundamental disciplinary nomenclature and terminology.
 IUMS addresses taxonomy of viruses, prokaryotes, and cultured cells.
 IUBMB considers biochemical and enzyme nomenclature, and IUPAB was a partner in the inter-union bioinformatics group.
 Through its Physiome Project, IUPS helps to facilitate a world-wide computational modeling effort.

 Many of the unions are engaged in the ongoing international dialogue on biosecurity and the potential implications of dual-use developments in biotechnology.
 IUBMB and IUMS Codes of Ethics are available online.

 Participating in the wider network of international science

-The unions are members of the International Council for Science (ICSU), an organization of 29 scientific unions and 112 national scientific bodies.
+The unions are members of the International Council for Science (ICSU), an organization of national scientific bodies (120 Members, representing 140 countries) and International Scientific Unions (32 Members).
 The unions support the rights of all scientists to freely join in international scientific affairs for the benefit of humankind.